bbardoczy/bbardoczy.github.io/content/publication/age-of-hank/index.md

 publication: "Working Paper"
 publication_short: ""

-abstract: "We study the aggregate and distributional effects of monetary policy in a heterogeneous agent New Keynesian model that explicitly represents the life cycle of households.
-The model matches the age patterns in the level and dispersion of labor income and financial wealth in the U.S. despite the absence of preference heterogeneity and portfolio adjustment costs.
-Monetary policy affects the consumption of young households mainly through labor income and the consumption of old households mainly through asset returns.
-More than half of the aggregate consumption response to an expansionary monetary policy shock comes from those below the age of 40.
-The shock redistributes welfare from the wealthiest old to the poorest young and increases average welfare of most cohorts."
+abstract: "We study monetary policy in a heterogeneous agent New Keynesian model that represents the life cycle of households.
+The model matches the distribution of labor income and wealth by age.
+It also produces a realistic distribution of MPCs.
+Monetary policy shocks affect young households mainly through labor income and old households mainly through asset returns.
+Most young households are hand-to-mouth and benefit from rising labor demand.
+Older households receive lower returns on their retirement savings.
+Almost all of the aggregate consumption response comes from working-age households.
+An unanticipated monetary easing redistributes welfare from the wealthiest old to the poorest young."

 # Summary.
 An optional shortened abstract.
-summary: "A full-blown HANK model with life cycle"
+summary: "A full-blown HANK model with a life cycle"

 tags: []
 categories: []